Sonic & Knuckles

 - Press C to place the current object shown.

-Entering edit mode during some parts of the game (such as the light tubes in Death Egg) will crash the game.
+Entering edit mode during some parts of the game (such as the light tubes in Death Egg, and moving far in Flying Battery from the player's death location) will crash the game.

 8th Special Stage

-If Sound Test is enabled, and any of the Special Stage options is selected, Sonic or Knuckles is taken to the 1st Special Stage.
-The end of it however, spawns a Yellow Super Emerald.
-This is when the special stage is marked as clear, but the normal Chaos Emerald amount doesn't rise.
-The Super Emerald amount will rise, but it has pretty much no effect due to Super Emeralds being unobtainable.
-This bug will allow access to a hidden Special Stage and allow for the 8th Emerald to be collected once the other six have, though.
+If Sound Test is enabled, and any of the Special Stage options are selected, Sonic/Knuckles will be taken to the first Special Stage.
+The end of it spawns a Yellow Super Emerald however.
+This is when the Special Stage is marked as clear, but the normal Chaos Emerald amount doesn't rise.
+The Super Emerald amount will rise, but it has pretty much no effect due to Super Emeralds being unobtainable in Sonic & Knuckles standalone.
+This bug will allow access to a hidden Special Stage and for the 8th Emerald to be collected once the other six have though.

-It is also possible to access this Special Stage by enabling Debug Mode above, then setting the Sound Test selection to 07 and pressing A + Start while selecting any of the Special Stage options.
+It's also possible to access this Special Stage by enabling debug mode above, then setting the Sound Test selection to 07 and pressing A + Start while selecting any of the Special Stage options.

 As with Knuckles being unavailable in Sonic 3 but with a few leftovers, Tails is not available in this game.
-Unlike Knux in Sonic 3, however, he is in actual playable form!
-Unfortunately, most of his sprites are missing.
+Unlike Knuckles in Sonic 3 however, he's in an actual playable form!
+Unfortunately, most of his sprites are missing and are replaced with corrupted graphics.

-If the PAR code FFFF09:02 is used in Sonic & Knuckles, Tails will be usable, but just about every sprite of his except the transformation sprite will be missing, basically rendering him invisible (unlike when a savestate is used; a different, glitchy sprite is used in place of Tails' original one).
+If the Pro Action Replay code FFFF09:0002 is used in Sonic & Knuckles, Tails will be usable, but just about every sprite of his except the transformation sprite will be missing, basically rendering him invisible (unlike when a savestate is used; a different, glitchy sprite is used in place of Tails' original one).
 There are four exceptions:

-- Tails' sprites used at the end of Sky Sanctuary Zone to run around the collapsing pillar are actually stored in the S&K ROM, and therefore are visible.
+- Tails' sprites used at the end of Sky Sanctuary Zone to run around the collapsing pillar are actually stored in the Sonic & Knuckles ROM, and therefore are visible.
 The same sprites are also used in the same context in Lava Reef Zone.

 - Tails' hanging sprites from Sky Sanctuary are also visible.